fenriskiba/fenriskiba.github.io/tech/linux/distro-hopping-2025.md

   * See [Re-Evaluating My Hardware Setup](#re-evaluating-my-hardware-setup) for details

 ### Recommending it to others
 In addition to my own use case, I'd also like something that I can recommend to anyone new to Linux.
-Being able to say "it's not just a beginners distro, it's what I use too" is really powerful.
+Being able to say "I use this everyday, it's really stable, and mostly just works" is really powerful.
 Being able to give people a clear demo on my own personal machine and say "no, I didn't need a terminal to get any of this working" is a big thing that could help anyone interested in switching to Linux but anxiously thinking that you need to be technical to use it.

 I'm not necessarily trying to find a "one size fits all" distribution, so much as one that I think isn't going to be especially uncomfortable for anyone open to making the switch to Linux and that doesn't require any significant technical experience to use.

 <!-- omit from toc -->
 #### Accessibility Tools
-**Added as a result of the [VM Testing](#pre-check-running-in-a-vm)**

 I personally don't have any accessibility needs when using a computer and I'm not going to consider it a deal breaker, but keeping in line with my goal of being able to recommend the distro I use to anyone, I should also be able to recommend it to those with visual impairments, people unable to use a mouse (but still don't want to use a Terminal), or otherwise need some kind of accessibility accommodations.

 That being said, I'm not exactly an accessibility expert, so I can't give a complete perspective on this.
 I'll look into it a bit as I try each distro, and see if there is any community sentiment on the matter, but any accessibility comments I make will need to come with the disclaimer that I am not fully trained on these issues.

 ## Pre-Check: Running in a VM
-I'm going to spend a day or two just loading into each OS in a VM to get a feel for the desktop environment and see if there are any obvious deal breaker issues before we get started.
-I'll be looking through the desktop environment settings a bit, checking out what graphical package manager it uses, and generally getting a first impression of the OS.
+Before getting into the full distro hopping experience, I spent a few days running each OS in a VM to get a feel for the desktop environment and see if there are any obvious deal breaker issues.
+I mostly just looked through the desktop environment settings a bit, checking out what graphical package manager it uses, and generally getting a first impression of the OS.

-I'm only going to record notes here for distros that stand out in some way or that outright fail, so I can document *why* they failed rather than just cross them off the list an move on.
-I will also be skipping Linux Mint, Fedora Workstation, and Tuxedo OS, as I feel I have a solid enough understanding of them from my daily use of Mint and my [2024 attempt at distro hoping](/tech/linux/distro-hopping-2024.md) to say that they are worth checking out for the full month.
+I'm only going to record notes here for distros that stand out in some way or that outright fail, so I can document *why* they failed rather than just cross them off the list and move on.
+I also be skipped Linux Mint, Fedora Workstation, and Tuxedo OS, as I feel I have a solid enough understanding of them from my daily use of Mint and my [2024 attempt at distro hoping](/tech/linux/distro-hopping-2024.md) to say that they are worth checking out for the full month.

 ### VM Test Results
 Overall, the results aren't too surprising.
 No Arch based distros survived.
 Mostly looking at GNOME and KDE for the desktop environment.
 The biggest limitation seems to be my goal of using a distro I can recommend to non-technical users.
 Kind of disappointing that's what it is rather than my own use case, but I don't really want to abandon that objective until Linux is more relevant as a competitor to Windows and Mac OS in the desktop space.